giacomocerquone/react-native-stuff/README.md

 - A navigation service used in conjuction with react-navigation (needs update to work with v5) to navigate outside of components' scope (such redux action creators or other points of your code).
 - A react-native.config example file that lets you add a font to your RN 0.61 App

+### react-native-fast-layout

+There is though a lib I decided to create which is [Fast Layout](https://github.com/giacomocerquone/react-native-fast-layout).
+It let's you create layouts pretty quickly in a flutter style.
+Try it and let me know what we can improve.

 ## Contribute

 Open an issue and tell me what you'd like to see in here.